-- grated zest of 1/4 lemon
+- grated zest of 1/4 lemon optional

 - 1 large egg

-- 4 figs cut into 8 wedges
+- 4-5 figs cut into 8 wedges

-- Making the crust by hand: mix the flour with powdered sugar and salt together, add cold diced butter, rub the butter into the flour mixture with your fingertips until it resembles a pea-sized crumble, add cold water, knead quickly until dough forms a smooth ball (be careful not to over mix it).
+- Making the crust by hand: mix the flour with powdered sugar together, add the cold diced butter, rub the butter into the flour mixture with your fingertips until it resembles a pea-sized crumble, add cold water, knead quickly until dough forms a smooth ball (be careful not to over mix it).

-- My favorite way – using a stand mixer: add flour, powdered sugar, salt and diced cold butter to the mixing bowl.
+- My favorite way – using a stand mixer: add flour, powdered sugar, and diced cold butter to the mixing bowl.
 Mix at the smallest speed using a paddle-shaped attachment, until large lumps are formed (they can be of different sizes, 0.5-1.5 cm), add cold water and mix until a smooth dough is formed (be careful not to overmix it).

-- In the food processor: Add the flour, powdered sugar, salt and diced cold butter to the food processor bowl (with the regular blade attached).
+- In the food processor: Add the flour, powdered sugar, and diced cold butter to the food processor bowl (with the regular blade attached).
 Pulse 2-3 times until the butter pieces are the size of large peas (they can be of different sizes).
 Add cold water and pulse until the dough begins to come together (be careful not to overmix it).
 Transfer the dough pieces onto a work surface, and gather them with your hands, forming a dough ball.

-- All methods: flatten the dough, wrap in plastic foil and put in the fridge for 1 hour.
+- All methods: flatten the dough, wrap in plastic foil, and put in the fridge for 1 hour.